Silver Buddy Success

 Everywhere my fishing travels take me across the country, I carry some Silver Buddys with me getting through the airport metal detectors is a real experience.
 If not for the hooks, I would have a tough time explaining that these are fishing lures.
 I have caught bass (largemouth, smallmouth, stripers, white bass, rock bass).
 I have caught perch, white and yellow crappie, however you say it walleye, catfish, carp, pickerel, pike, muskie bluegill, bluefish.
 The point is that these things catch anything that swims!

-Buddy Banks still builds his Silver Buddy lures, not in his Kentucky home, but at his retirement home in Florida!
+Buddy Banks still builds his Silver Buddy lures, in his Kentucky home!
 Now mind you, this is not a robotic computerized unionized assembly line.
 This is American entrepreneurship at it's finest, a definite field trip for the Wharton School of Business.
 No giant sucking sound with jobs here going to Mexico or to a Nike factory in Bangladesh.
 This is an American-made product dedicated to America's sport.
 The blades are created at a machine shop; the rest of the process is in-house, nearly literally, at the "factory" in Bank's garage.
 Lead is poured, hooks are attached, and the lures are placed in the package, ready to catch fish.

 The Silver Buddy Lure Company makes one lure the Silver Buddy.
 Their product is so well branded, they're the Kleenex of blade baits fishermen call all blade baits "Silver Buddy".
 Sure there are other companies making similar lures, but they have other fallback products.
 The trend in the tackle industry is big fish swallowing up little fish to form a bigger fishier company.
 Silver Buddy stands alone.
 The success of Silver Buddy, the company, sinks or swims with Silver Buddy, the lure.
 Besides a few size additions and saltwater versions, the Silver Buddy company has remained unchanged since it was founded by (Silver) Buddy Banks.
 Buddy and legendary smallmouth fisherman, Billy Westmoreland tweaked this lure and the legend began.